English

 Modern texts and poetry (2 hrs 15mins) 60% of GCSE

-Section C Unseen poetry: Students answer one question on each of two unseen poems and then a comparative question
+Section C Unseen poetry: Students answer two questions - a longer question on an unseen poem and then a short comparative question, comparing the first unseen poem to a second unseen poem.

 Summary